 Tita, A. et al. Timing of elective cesarean delivery at term and neonatal outcomes.
 The New England Journal of Medicine, 2009.
 360: p.
 111-20.

 University of Alabama, Birmingham-Fetal lung maturity testing before 39 weeks and neonatal outcomes: A retrospective study performed at the University of Alabama, Birmingham compared women with singleton, uncomplicated pregnancies who delivered babies with mature lung profiles at 36-38 compared with 39 weeks gestation.
-(Table 5)29 They found that delivery before 39 weeks even with confirmed fetal lung maturity (FLM) was associated with increased neonatal morbidity compared to delivery at 39-40 weeks.
+(Table 5)29 They found that delivery before 39 weeks, even with confirmed fetal lung maturity (FLM), was associated with increased neonatal morbidity compared to delivery at 39-40 weeks.

 Table 6: Adverse Neonatal Outcomes